amber-lang/heraclitus/README.md

 ## Version 1.9.0
 ### Feat:
 - Added `PositionInfo::from_between_positions` method for creating a `PositionInfo` from two positions
-- Breaking Change: `PositionInfo::new`, `PositionInfo::at_pos`, `PositionInfo::at_eof` now accept `start` parameter which determines the index of the first character in the source code
+- Breaking Change: `PositionInfo::new` and `PositionInfo::at_pos` now accept `start` parameter which determines the index of the first character in the source code

 ## Version 1.8.3
 ### Feat: